Should You Build That AI Feature or Fix Your Core Product?

 A Framework for Honest Evaluation

-The solution is not to ignore AI — it's to evaluate it with the same rigor applied to any resource allocation decision.
-This requires asking four questions with genuine intellectual honesty:
+The solution is not to ignore AI.
+It's to evaluate it with the same rigor applied to any resource allocation decision.
+This requires asking four questions honestly.

 What is the measurable business outcome?
-Not “we'll have an AI feature” but “we expect this to increase trial-to-paid conversion by X%” or “reduce support volume by Y%.”
+Not “we'll have an AI feature” but “we expect this to increase trial-to-paid conversion by X%.”
 If the outcome can't be quantified, the investment can't be evaluated.

 What is our confidence level?
-Core product improvements — fixing known bugs, streamlining proven workflows — carry high confidence.
-Novel AI capabilities carry inherently lower confidence.
-This doesn't make them wrong, but it does affect how they should be sized and sequenced.
+Core product improvements carry high confidence.
+Novel AI capabilities carry lower confidence.
+This doesn't make them wrong, but it affects how they should be sized and sequenced.

 What is the cost of deferral?
 If AI is deferred by one quarter, what is lost?
 If core product work is deferred, what is lost?
-Often the asymmetry here is stark: AI features lose novelty; core product neglect loses customers.
+The asymmetry is often stark.
+AI features lose novelty.
+Core product neglect loses customers.

 What is reversible?
 A failed AI experiment can be unwound.
 Customers who leave due to unaddressed core issues rarely return.

-A go-to-market strategy tool like Wovly enables product teams to run this analysis systematically — acting as a GTM experiment tracker that evaluates competing initiatives on a common framework of expected impact, confidence, and strategic alignment, so decisions are grounded in evidence rather than enthusiasm.
+Wovly enables product teams to run this analysis systematically, evaluating competing initiatives on a common framework of expected impact, confidence, and strategic alignment.
+Decisions get grounded in evidence rather than enthusiasm.

 Strategy, Not Technology

 AI is a capability, not a strategy.
-The companies that will extract the most value from it are the ones that deploy it in service of clearly defined business objectives — not the ones that bolt it on because the market expects it.
+The companies that extract the most value from it deploy it in service of clearly defined business objectives.
+They don't bolt it on because the market expects it.
 Sometimes the most strategic thing a product team can do is fix what's broken before building what's shiny.

 Keep reading